maschinenstadt/lib.js/README.md

 feature for me - as it goes to own `dialog` styles (or something similar), w/ `tmux` (like `screen`) etc. .. :-D´

+It also supports 256 colors.. you can define RGB or HEX.
+Both is convertible, see "util/color". ..

 #### "fuse-bindings"
 Added this dependency (at the moment the only one) for some own filesystem(s)